-3.3 Encryption Status Signaling
+3.4 Encryption Status Signaling

 The HDCP Transmitter signals the HDCP Receiver to begin decryption of HDCP Content through the previously reserved control signals CTL3, CTL2, CTL1, and CTL0 of the HDCP-protected Interface.
 Enhanced Encryption Status Signaling (EESS) protocol is used.
 This protocol is only used when the HDCP Device is in an authenticated state.
 However, since an HDCP Transmitter may become unauthenticated with no immediate downstream indication, an HDCP Receiver may not be aware of this change and will continue to expect encryption signaling.
 Therefore it is highly recommended that the HDCP Transmitter not signal frame encryption while in the unauthenticated state.
-In the case of prior EESS signaling, it is recommended that the encryption-disabled signaling continue (rather than no encryption signaling), ensuring that the HDCP receiver properly displays the blue screen, informative display, or low value content which is sent while the HDCP Transmitter is in an unauthenticated state and the HDCP Receiver is still in an authenticated state.
+In the case of prior EESS signaling, it is recommended that the HDCP receiver properly displays the blue screen, informative display, or low value content which is sent while the HDCP Transmitter is in an unauthenticated state and the HDCP Receiver is still in an authenticated state.
 Authenticated states for HDCP Transmitters are State A4 and A5.
-Authenticated states for HDCP Receivers are State F5.
+Authenticated states F5.